CPU-CHINA/RetKcat/README.md

 ## Introduction

 The neural network can be divided into two parts: The first part utilizes a retentive network (RetNet) to extract protein features .
 This is achieved through a combination of causal masking and exponential decay along relative distances, which are combined into a single matrix.
-The second part employs graph convolutional networks (GCN) to capture substrate characteristics.\
+The second part employs graph convolutional networks (GCN) to capture substrate characteristics.

 ![Construction](https://github.com/CPU-CHINA/RetKcat/blob/main/figure/construction.png)

+**(A) RetKcat learning performance analysis.
+The trained model is tested on the training set, and R-square is used to measure whether the model has correctly learned the training set.
+(B) NCS samples prediction test.
+On the test set derived from the experiment, by comparing RetKcat with the currently better DLKcat.
+(C) RetKcat schematic diagram.
+RetKcat is composed of two parts, GCN is used to read molecular information, and RetNet is used to read protein information.**

 ## Construction of RetKcat